66Origin/node-necs/README.md

 - It does only one small thing
 - As it is not super-evolved, it may not fit your needs.
 - Battle tested
-- Fail-fast principle.
+- Fail-fast.
 Every function call is type and error checked and throw errors to avoid silent errors.

 **A few notes:**